 This program focuses on broad, transferable skills and stresses understanding and demonstration of the following elements of the health care industry: planning, management, finance, medical office reception, electronic medical records, technical and production skills, underlying principles of technology, labor issues, community issues and health, safety, and environmental issues.

-Medical Assisting is a 1300-clock hour program; the structure allows students to complete specified portions of the program for employment.
-The program completes with a 210-hour internship at a local physician’s office or clinic.
+Length of Program: This program is 1300 clock hours, which takes approximately 11 months to complete if attending full-time.
+The structure allows students to complete specified portions of the program for employment.
+The program completes a 210-hour internship at a local physician’s office or clinic.

-Mission Statement: The mission of the MTC Medical Assisting Program is to inspire academic, professional, and ethical excellence in order to attain a quality education which meets the standards of care for a diverse population.
-In addition, the focus is placed on teaching broad, transferable skills which will assist students in pursuing their dreams in many areas of the medical profession.
+Mission Statement: The mission of the MTC Medical Assisting Program is to inspire academic, professional, and ethical excellence in order to attain a quality education that meets the standards of care for a diverse population.
+In addition, the focus is placed on teaching broad, transferable skills that will assist students in pursuing their dreams in many areas of the medical profession.

 The Medical Assisting program is designed to prepare students for employment as medical assistants in a variety of healthcare settings.
 Students will be equipped to function as administrative assistants with clerical and managerial skills, as well as clinical assistants competent in ECG, phlebotomy, laboratory skills, patient care, and education.
 The program is in accordance with the Florida Statutes for Medical Assistants.
 The Medical Assisting Certificate Program, located on the MTC East campus, is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of Medical Assisting Education Review Board (MAERB).
 Commission on Accreditation of Allied Health Education Programs, 25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763, 727.210.2350.